 Here are some examples of Habitat projects in Armenia:

-- Renovations of condominium buildings
+- Renovation of multi-apartment buildings

 Meet a Habitat family

 For more than ten years, Arsen Yeganyan’s family had to share their home with a larger family of 16 members.
 In the 1990s they started building their own house.
 Prior to the partnership with Habitat, their house had a dilapidated bathroom unit, an outside toilet, kitchen and living room with concrete floors and walls.
 The family members are hardworking people and they are used to do everything with their own hands and spare no efforts in order to minimize the expenses.
 Habitat Armenia became a “beacon” for Yeganyans to improve their housing conditions.
 For five days, a Global Village team of international volunteers joined efforts and built hand-in-hand with the family.
 Now they have a renovated home and a secure shelter for the generations to come.

 You can help Armenian families improve their living conditions by taking one or more of the following actions: